 Lake Baikal is the largest freshwater lake in the world with an average depth of 744.4 m (2,442 ft) and contains roughly 20 percent of the world´s surface fresh water.
 The body of water is also known as the “Baikal Sea” and the "Pearl of Siberia".
 At 1,642 meters (5,390 ft) Lake Baikal is the deepest, and among the clearest lakes in the world.
 At more than 25 million years old, Baikal is also the world´s oldest lake.
 Baikal is home to more than 1,700 species of plants and animals, two thirds of which can be found nowhere else in the world and was declared a UNESCO World Heritage Site in 1996.
 It is also home to the Buryat people who follow the Tibetan Buddhist religion and reside on the eastern side of the lake rearing goat, camel, cattle and sheep.

-After breakfast you will travel by comfortable car or mini bus to Irkutsk where you will be taken on a city tour.
+After this you will be taken on a city tour.
 The tour includes a visit to the Cathedral of the Holy Sign (Znamensky Cathedral).
-Apart from ornate and rich iconostasis, the cathedral is famous for its graveyard where you will see the graves of the Decembrists Mukhanov, Beschasnov, Trubetskaya and the Russian Columbus Shelekhov.
+Apart from ornate and rich iconostasis, the cathedral is famous for its graveyard where you will see the graves of the Decembrists Mukhanov, Beschasnov, Trubetskoy and the Russian Columbus Shelekhov.
 We will then proceed to the Museum of the Decembrists.
 The museum is housed in a mansion belonging to one of the leaders of Decembrist Revolt.
 The Decembrists were Russian aristocracy who were banished to Siberia after their ill-fated attempt in December 1825 to overthrow the Russian Tsar in favor of a Constitutional regime.
 The museum evokes the period of 18th century Russia.

 Your train to Ulan Bator leaves early in the morning.
-This day you will stay in the train which runs along the lake’s shore.
+You will spend this day in the train as it runs along the lake’s shore.
 The views of the lake and the surrounding nature are breathtaking.
 Later in the day you will cross the Russian-Mongolian border.

 On arrival, you will have lunch.
 The resort offers a wide range of optional activities (paid separately on the spot) including; archery, horse cart riding and trekking.
 Dinner will be served in a ger-café and you will spend the night in a ger (the traditional Mongolian nomadic house) in the middle of the endless step.